WHAT IS WIGS WITHOUT BORDERS®?

-Wigs Without Borders®, a program created by SOUL RYEDERS, helps provide wigs to women with cancer in developing countries where cancer-related resources are critically lacking.
-Through our interactions with professionals working in low resource countries, we learned that in certain cultures, cancer is thought to be contagious and women, in particular, are often shunned by their communities once they are diagnosed with cancer.
-These women, in certain cultures, are considered to have evil spirits, are no longer deemed useful members of their communities or tribes, and are typically treated as outcasts.
-For these women, wearing a wig is not simply about normalcy or vanity — it can literally alter the course of their lives.
+Wigs Without Borders®, a program created by SOUL RYEDERS, helps provide wigs to women with cancer in settings where cancer-related resources are critically lacking.
+Through our interactions with cancer professionals working in limited-resource countries, we have learned that in many of these areas, health literacy about cancer is poor, with cancer even thought to be contagious.
+Within these cultures, women in particular may be shunned by their communities once diagnosed with cancer.
+Often perceived as possessing evil spirits or having done something “bad” to deserve contracting their disease, they are no longer deemed useful members of their communities, are treated as outcasts and may even lose their employment.
+For these women, wearing a wig is not simply about normalcy or vanity – it can literally alter the course of their lives.

 Wigs Without Borders® is not in any way affiliated with Doctors Without Borders®.
 Doctors Without Borders® is a registered trademark of Médecins Sans Frontières International.